sarfrazkhan66003/-E-Commerce-Sales-Analysis/README.md

 # -E-Commerce-Sales-Analysis

-🛍️ About This Project
+🛍️ Project Overview
-This project explores e-commerce sales data to uncover useful trends.
-It looks at shipping methods, customer types, regions, and product categories to find ways to boost sales and profits.
+This project aims to analyze and uncover insights from e-commerce sales data.
+By evaluating various aspects like shipping methods, customer segments, geographical distribution, and product categories, the analysis helps identify trends and opportunities to improve sales and profitability.

 🔑 Key Insight
 Lowest sales: Standard Class (24.51%)